truongdo619/Docora/backend/README.md

 Docora’s backend is designed for **extensibility**.
 To add a new domain:

 1. Create a new folder under `annotators/` (e.g., `annotators/chemistry/`).
-2. Implement the following files:
+2. Implement the following files inside the newly added folder:
    - `__init__.py` – to register the annotator.
+   - `annotator.py`
+            – defines the `_predict_entity(text: List[str]) -> List[Dict]` function returning entities.
+            – defines the `_predict_relation(text: List[str]) -> List[Dict]` function returning relations.
-   - `inference.py` – defines the `annotate(text: str) -> dict` function returning entities and relations.
+            – defines the `annotate(text: List[str]) -> Tuple(List[Dict],List[Dict])` function returning entities and relations.
+            - The input of each function is a list of paragraphs or sentences.

-   - `config.json` – schema definition (entity/relation types).
+   - `resources/setting.json` – schema definition (entity/relation types).
-3. Add the new annotator to the backend `config/settings.json`.
+3. Add the new annotator to the backend `configs/annotators.yaml`.
+      The new information of annotator added to file `configs/annotators.yaml` must have the format below:
+        -   domain: chemistry                         # this must match the domain field in file `annotators/chemistry/resources/setting.json`
+            module: annotators.chemistry.annotator    # path of file that define the function `annotate`
+            class: ChemistryAnnotator                 # name of the class of the newly added annotator
+            enabled: true
+            kwargs: {}

 4. Restart the backend server and Celery worker.

 Your annotator will now be available as part of the pipeline, and the frontend will automatically display results according to the schema.